Tochukwunwafororizu/configure-ad/README.md

 <p>
 </p>
-Next: We will be disenabling and enabling accounts in Active Directory.
+Next: We will be disabling and enabling accounts in Active Directory.
 To do that right click on the account and disable the account.
 To activate the account  right click on the account to eanble it back.

 <img src="https://i.imgur.com/4WerXI7.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/sXwvU5A.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>